wenliangz/ecommerce-2/notes.md

     ```

 ## 8. Create list view of related objects
+- The goal is to click the product and go to the view of a list of variations of that product.
-- We can pass keyword args, product primary key(pk), from url to view function to get a queryset of related data(product variations)
+- To do that, We can pass keyword args, product primary key(pk), of the product from url to view function to get a queryset of related data(product variations)
 - url:
 ```
 url(r'^(?P<pk>\d+)/inventory',VariationListView.as_view(),name='product_inventory'),